Proactively maintaining a safe environment for our students

 Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.

 Behaviours that do not constitute bullying include:

 - mutual arguments and disagreements (where there is no power imbalance)

 - not liking someone or a single act of social rejection

 - isolated incidents of aggression, intimidation or violence.

-However, these conflicts still need to be addressed and resolved.
+However, these conflicts still need to be addressed and resolved."

-If at any time you do have any questions or concerns, please contact your child’s teachers or Year Level Co-ordinators.
+If at any time you do have any questions or concerns, please contact your child’s teacher or Year Level Co-ordinators.
 Our partnership together is always the strongest when concerns are shared quickly with each other.